-The Project was initiated as part of SHPA’s overall strategy for pharmacy workforce transformation; SHPA has recognised through its Future Summits, that to build capacity and to develop advanced practice roles in integrated care, there is a need to build capacity not just in the pharmacist workforce but also through developing and expanding the scope of practice of pharmacy technician and assistant roles.
+SHPA recognises there is a need to build capacity and develop advanced practice roles in integrated care, not just in the pharmacist workforce but also through developing and expanding the scope of practice of pharmacy technician and assistant roles.

 Phase I: Project summary

-This comprehensive project included a literature review; a review of supporting frameworks; and additional primary research including a national survey, three focus groups, six structured interviews with key stakeholders, and four case studies of innovative practice.
+Phase I included a literature review; a review of supporting frameworks and additional primary research including a national survey, three focus groups, six structured interviews with key stakeholders, and four case studies of innovative practice.
 The national survey received 154 responses representing 170 hospital pharmacies.

 Phase II: Project